Table of Contents

 You can think of this allocation as spending toward your personal goals — seeing more of the country, embracing entertainment and culture, etc. — which are separate from (and probably secondary to) your greater financial goals.
-Don't be afraid to spend some on yourself, but consider making a plan for how much that will be and try to stick to it.

 5. Prepare Your Own Estate Plan

 Receiving an inheritance could be your chance to prepare your legacy for the next generation of your family.
 For instance, you could use some of the proceeds to purchase life insurance or put the inherited money in a trust.

 Estate planning can also be important if you inherited enough that you owed inheritance taxes.
 If you're able to continue growing that money, your heirs could end up in the same situation.
 By devising an estate plan that prepares for these taxes, you may be able to help your heirs receive their future inheritance as smoothly as possible.